Bladesheng/notes-svelte/README.md

 npm install
 ```

-- Push the Prisma scheme to the database:
+- Push the Prisma schema to the database:

 ```
 npm run db:push